git-sujon/git-sujon/README.md

 ## Software Engineer at JB Connenct Ltd

-Passionate about transforming complex problems into elegant digital solutions, I am a Full Software Engineer with a strong foundation in both frontend and backend technologies.
+Passionate about transforming complex problems into elegant digital solutions, I am a Software Engineer with a strong foundation in both frontend and backend technologies.
 My expertise lies in crafting seamless user experiences using cutting-edge technologies.

 ```
 {